 Emerging management trends and flattened organizational cultures mean more and more managers have little or no formal authority over their team members.
 This means that anything you want me to do, you have to persuade me.

 In traditional project management, the arts of influence and persuasion are a core skill set precisely due to the lack of direct authority inherent in the profession.
 A variety of best practices have emerged from the field as a result, and the good news is anyone can learn these practices when they need to lead but don’t quite have the authority to do so.

 How to Be Influential

-A large part of influence lies in your day-to-day actions, your attitudes, and your approach.
-If people are to follow your lead, they will need to like and respect you, which means you actions must carry your convictions and integrity with them all of the time.
+A large part of your influence lies in your day-to-day actions, your attitudes, and your approach.
+If people are to follow your lead, they will need to like and respect you, which means your actions must carry your convictions and integrity with them all of the time.

 But above all, our sense of fairness means that you absolutely must ensure that you follow through on any promises or commitments you make.
 To not do so would invite a reciprocal approach from others and your influence will drop to zero as people will no longer trust you to keep your word.

 Your attitude to your project and your team will be tested throughout.
 Primarily you should be cultivating the kind of attitudes that people find attractive and lead them to want to follow you.
 While people respect calm detachment and a realistic assessment of the situation, they are drawn to optimism.
 So if you can find your own way to balance these two attitudes, you can win both respect and liking.

 Tenacity is another character trait that we both like and respect, but again, a dogmatic attitude to constant repetition will undermine your reputation, but robust adaptability will leave stakeholders and team members willing to follow your lead.

 Ultimately the question of what sort of project manager you are will come down to the approach you take to influencing people.
 The three approaches we commonly see can be characterized as “the Good, the Bad and the Ugly,” and I am sure you have met them all in the course of your career.